bsdpot/pot-book/docs/Network.md

 ```console
 # pot export-ports -p mypot -e 80 -e 443
 ```
 The `export-ports` command will mark ports 80 and 443 as exportable.
-When the `pot` starts, available ports will be identified and redirection rules will be automatcially set up.
+When the `pot` starts, available ports will be identified and redirection rules will be automatically set up.

 To know which port is used, you can use the `show` command:
 ```console